PunchThrough/bean-docs/src/projects/slow-cooker.md

 ### What is sous-vide?

-Short version:

->Sous-vide is hot-water immersion cooking.
-You seal your food in plastic bags and put it into hot water.
-This keeps the moisture locked in and makes sure meat cooks fully all the way through.

-Long version from Wikipedia:
+From Wikipedia,

->Sous-vide (French for "under vacuum") is a method of cooking food sealed in airtight plastic bags in a water bath or in a temperature-controlled steam environment for longer than normal cooking times at an accurately regulated temperature much lower than normally used for cooking.
-The intention is to cook the item evenly, ensuring that the inside is properly cooked without overcooking the outside, and retain moisture.
+>"Sous-vide (French for "under vacuum") is a method of cooking food sealed in airtight plastic bags in a water bath or in a temperature-controlled steam environment for longer than normal cooking times at an accurately regulated temperature much lower than normally used for cooking.
+The intention is to cook the item evenly, ensuring that the inside is properly cooked without overcooking the outside, and retain moisture."

 Once you start cooking your food sous-vide, you'll never go back—everything comes out moist and delicious and falls apart on your fork.
 It's great for cooking everything from salmon to steak to squash.